Sunspots

 Natural circumstances

-Sunspots vary naturally, they are not anthropogenic, i.e. they are not part of the global warming that is caused by emissions by people.
+Sunspots vary naturally, they are not anthropogenic, i.e. they are part of natural variability that is not part of the global warming that is caused by emissions by people.

 According to above image, from IPCC AR4 SPM, solar irradiance corresponds with a radiative forcing of 0.12 W/m², with a range of 0.06 to 0.3 W/m².